Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ## Key concepts
 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across Azure SDK accept credentials when they are constructed and use those credentials to authenticate requests to the service.
 Azure Identity offers a variety of credential classes in the `Azure.Identity` namespace capable of acquiring an AAD token.
-All of these credential classes are implementations of the `TokenCredential` abstract class in `Azure.Core`, and can be used by any service client which can be constructed with a `TokenCredential`.
+All of these credential classes are implementations of the `TokenCredential` abstract class in [Azure.Core][azure_core_library], and can be used by any service client which can be constructed with a `TokenCredential`.

 The credential types in Azure Identity differ in the types of AAD identities they can authenticate and how they are configured: